 Discover a more defined and sculpted jawline at Saxon MD.
-Led by Dr. Sarah Saxon, our esteemed practice specializes in jawline contouring treatments that can enhance your facial appearance and restore balance.
+Led by Dr. Sarah Saxon, our esteemed practice specializes in Austin or Dallas jawline contouring treatments that can enhance your facial appearance and restore balance.
 With state-of-the-art facilities and personalized care, we offer a range of surgical and non-surgical options tailored to your unique needs.
 Whether you desire a more chiseled contour or improved symmetry, our experienced team will guide you through the process, ensuring exceptional results.
 Schedule a consultation at Saxon MD today and unlock the potential of your jawline transformation with the expertise of Dr. Saxon and our dedicated staff.

 Jawline contouring, also known as V-line or K-pop surgery, has been extremely popular in Asian countries for years before emerging as a trend in the U.S.